Login

 The Weight

-Flatware weight usually falls into one of these four categories: forged, extra-heavy weight, heavyweight, and medium weight.
-Forged flatware is made from one thick piece of stainless steel that&#;s heated and then cut to form each utensil, producing a high-quality, durable piece.
+Flatware is categorized into four weight classifications: forged, extra-heavy weight, heavyweight, and medium weight.
+The forged variety is made from a single thick piece of stainless steel that’s heated and shaped, resulting in a high-quality, resilient utensil.

 The Texture